A categorical reconstruction of crystals and quantum groups at $q=0$: A functorial approach to crystals

-\begin{remark} For a comonadic functor, the property of being monoidal gives a monoidal structure to the category of coalgebras.
-In fact, it has been proven in \cite{Mo} that monoidal structures on $\mathcal{D}_{\mathbb{U}}$ compatible with the forgetful functor correspond to monoidal structures on $U$.
-Because of this, we may think of the functor as bimonadic (or, perhaps more accurately, bicomonadic).
-The coaction on a tensor product of two coalgebras is given by the following composition:
+\begin{remark} For a comonad $\mathbb{U}$, Proposition 1.4 of \cite{Mo} shows that the property of being a bicomonad gives a monoidal structure on the category of coalgebras.
+The coaction on a tensor product of two coalgebras is given by the composition

 where the first arrow is given by the respective coactions of $A$ and $B$, and the second given by $\chi$.
-We see analogous results for the category of algebras over an opmonoidal monadic functor. \end{remark}
+In fact, Moerdijk proves the following in \cite{Mo}. \end{remark}